Ralph Bunche House (Washington, D.C.)

 Ralph Bunche House was the home Ralph Bunche commissioned from Hilyard Robinson in 1941.
 It is located at 1510 Jackson Street, Northeast, Washington, D.C., United States, in the Brookland neighborhood.

-He lived there while he was a professor at Howard University, and worked at the State Department, from 1941 to 1947.
+He lived there while he was a professor at Howard University, and worked at the Office of Strategic Services (1941-1943) and the State Department (1943-1947).

 It was listed in the National Register of Historic Places in 1993.

 It was named as an endangered place by the D.C.
 Preservation League in 2001.